 Social Proof (peer-led)

 6. AI Pioneers Network.
 A peer-nominated cohort of 5–10% of the workforce, formally recognised, given extra training, time allocation, and visibility.
-They aren’t trainers — they’re the people their colleagues go to with “stupid questions.”
+They aren’t trainers: they’re the people their colleagues go to with “stupid questions.”
 Citi, PwC and Tyson Foods have all scaled this pattern to thousands.
 Make-or-break design choices: Pioneers must have allocated time (typically 10% of working hours) and a named leadership sponsor.
 Volunteer-only programmes burn out within 90 days.

-Sarah in marketing is the team’s quiet AI obsessive.
+In practice: Sarah in marketing is the team’s quiet AI obsessive.
 Once nominated as a Pioneer with four hours a week and a direct line to the CMO, she seeds 14 reusable prompts into the company library and trains six colleagues 1:1 inside 60 days.

 7. Show-and-Tell rituals.
 A recurring 30-minute slot, on the calendar, with the CEO or department head visibly present, where 2–3 people demo what they did with AI that week.
-Demos must include the prompt, not just the output — the prompt is the transferable asset.
+Demos must include the prompt, not just the output: the prompt is the transferable asset.

 8. Reverse mentoring pairs.
 A senior leader (low fluency, high authority) paired with a junior employee (high fluency, low authority).
 Thirty minutes a week.
 Kills the worst adoption pattern: leaders who say AI matters but don’t visibly use it.